Aajiboye/autochek/README.md

 # autochek
 A system that can tell the distance between a preconfigured location and user's location.

+# pattern
+A microservice pattern approach was implemented.
+This repository contains two microservices, the location microservice and the coordinator service (api-cord).

 # installation
 1. clone repo using git clone https://github.com/Aajiboye/autochek.git
 2. There are two services, the location microservice and the cordinator service.